Thomas the Tank Engine & Friends

 |Sound driver: GEMS|

 The game, aimed towards the preschool demographic, has players controlling several different characters from the show's universe, including Thomas, James, Percy, Toby and Duck.
 Edward, Henry and Gordon also appear in the game mode with Thomas and James.
-Oddly enough, Donald, Douglas, Oliver, Bill, Ben, Diesel, Daisy, Boco and Mavis are not present for this game.
 The original Thomas title music is played at the title screen.
 This game features music from the first three seasons, and all text is spoken by Craig Ewert.